jorgebucaran/hyperapp/README.md

 <button onclick={[Remove, item.id]}>Remove</button>
 ```

 And for context, here's the new `TodoList` component.
-We also went ahead and wired actions to the Save and Cancel buttons, and to each to-do list item to toggle the edit mode when clicked.
-We'll introduce them after the code snippet.
+We also wired actions to the Save and Cancel buttons, and to each to-do list item to toggle the edit mode when clicked.
+You'll learn how they work after the code snippet.

 ```jsx
 const TodoList = props =>